Austin Storage Tips

 - Disassemble items such as tables, bed frames, etc. This will save space.
-Wrap and label all pieces for an easier time when you have to reassemble them.
+Wrap and label all pieces for easy reassembly.
 Put all hardware in bags and mark the bags accordingly.

 - Make sure that all appliances are clean and dry before storing them.
-Leave appliances slightly ajar to prevent mildew.
+Leave appliances slightly ajar to prevent mildew growth.

 - Store mattresses and box springs on long edges.
 Wrap for protection and elevate off the floor.
 Use two to three 2 x 4′s cut to 1 foot long.